sanjaylalwani/Generative-AI/Interview Preparation/questions.md

+### Basic of NLP
+1. What is Stemming?
+2. What is Lemmatization?
+3. Explain Byte Pair Encoding - Tokenization algorithm

 ### Basic Generative AI
 1. What is the difference between generative and discriminative models?
 2. What is catastrophic forgetting in the context of LLMs?